Derek316x/unit-3-final-project/project_proposals.md

 Though there are a few "joy sticks" out in the market, there are no apps that utilize magnet technology to control your gaming experience

 ###Use Case###
-users install the app and have the option of purchasing one of our magnets or using one of thier own.  note: some magnets are not strong enough and others can be too powerful.  we recomend purchasing one of our MagMo magnets (patent pending)
+users install the app and have the option of purchasing one of our magnets or using one of thier own.  note: some magnets are not strong enough and others can be too powerful.  we recomend purchasing one of our Pencraft magnets (patent pending)

 ## The Solution
-MagMo the first magnet-based iOS game.
+Pencraft the first magnet-based iOS game.
 Use our magnetic magic to control the action on your screen!
-1. User download MagMo app and purchase the MagMo magnets.
+1. User download Pencraft app and purchase the Pencraft magnets.
-2. User use MagMo magnet to control the action on the screen.
+2. User use Pencraft magnet to control the action on the screen.
-3. User plays the game by using the MagMo maget without holding the phone.
+3. User plays the game by using the Pencraft maget without holding the phone.
 4. User can see the full screen while playing games.

 ## Execution